lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 * Consider deleting items with low item-total correlations.
   - Consider the how deleting items might create too narrow of a construct definition.
 If so, hesitate before deleting.
   - Re-run and re-evaluate the *r.drop* values and alpha coefficients after each change.
-  - This is an interative process and may involved "adding back" previously deleted items.
+  - This is an iterative process and may involve "adding back" previously deleted items.

 * Calculate correlations of items with other subscale scores.
   - Calculate the mean scores for each of the subscales of a measure.
   - Focusing on one subscale at a time, correlate each of the subscale's items with the total score of all the other subscales.

 * Compare the corrected item-total correlations to the correlations of items with other subscale scores.
-  - The correted item-total correlations should be stronger/higher than the correlations of items with other scales' subscores.
+  - The corrected item-total correlations should be stronger/higher than the correlations of items with other subscales.

 ## Research Vignette